saiyudhaplhaomega/Development-of-an-Angular-Plugin-for-Creating-and-Visualizing-Metabolic-Pathway-Maps/README.md

 3) What is the actual internal component styling making trouble? > Use the browser devtools to inspect the html and find the corresponding classname.

-4) Put the classname into this file and test whether you can change the styling from here.
+4) Put the classname into the "material-styles-overrides.scss" file and test whether you can change the styling from here.

 5) Find the name of the uppermost parent element of the material component and its classname (e.g., "mat-stepper-vertical" for mat-stepper).